Control Valve Shipments Continue Enjoying Strong Growth

 This study is intended to serve as an effective planning guide for control valve, actuator, and positioner suppliers and new entrants to the business.
 Control valves regulate the rate of fluid flow as the position of the valve plug or disk is changed by an actuator.
 Control valves are used to maintain a process variable as close as possible to the desired set point.

-The challenge facing control valve suppliers today is finding a way to differentiate themselves and continue offering increasing value to customers.
-This is especially important as the market returns to positive growth.
-Going forward, well-planned strategies are invaluable for control valve suppliers to strengthen and expand their market foothold.
-The strategies highlighted in ARC Advisory Group’s Control Valve Worldwide Outlook report should be considered to enable suppliers to remain competitive and position themselves for continued success, and moderate the effects of the ongoing global economic uncertainty.
+There are good opportunities for control valve suppliers who are well-prepared for global economic growth.
+However, the market dynamics for these suppliers will remain very competitive.
+The challenge for control valve suppliers is how to differentiate themselves and continue to offer increasing value propositions to end users and OEMs.
+The strategies highlighted in ARC Advisory Group’s Control Valve Global Market Research report should be considered to enable suppliers to remain competitive and position themselves for continued success, and moderate the effects of the ongoing global economic uncertainty.